 “At the most terrible moments of a man’s life, for instance when he is being led to execution, he remembers just such trifles.
 He will forget anything but some green roof that has flashed past him on the road, or a jackdaw on a cross – that he will remember.”
 (The Brothers Karamazov, p.
 876)

 In The Idiot there is a full two-page description of a man approaching the scaffold and all the irrelevant thoughts going through his head.
 Clearly, this must have been at least indirectly generated from Dostoevsky’s own mock execution.
 For the purpose of this paper, these examples demonstrate that Dostoevsky himself was prone to excessive mental static.
-His obsession with the subject, however, probably had more to do with the religious question which being bound by earthly thoughts before death suggests.
+His obsession with the subject, however, probably had more to do with the spiritual question which being bound by earthly thoughts before death suggests.

 Dostoevsky’s understanding of thought static and the true, disjointed nature of consciousness in general, was sophisticated enough that he developed something very closely approximating stream of consciousness long before Joyce, Proust or Woolf.
 There are at least two examples of this in The Double: